 For more information and resources, visit the Learning to Use PASSPort webpage.

-Go to RFP Online to download the current RFPs offered by ACS. search opportunities to provide goods and services to ACS.
-You will be asked to provide details about your organization.
+Go to RFP Online to search opportunities to provide non-human services and goods to ACS.
+Download the current Non-Human Services RFPs, Bids, and M/WBE opportunities offered by ACS.
+You may be asked to provide details about your organization.

-At this point in the current research phase, we have created a communication booklet that holds the CW 20/21 project's overview, information sharing strategy, provider engagement survey outcomes, and provider agency listening tour outcomes.
-The communication booklet, the Advisory Committee agendas, the PowerPoint presentations, and the meeting minutes will be posted after the Committee sessions are completed throughout the month of July.
-Any additional information that is shared, surveyed, discussed, or analyzed during Advisory Committee meetings will be shared on this webpage.
+Through this project, we created a communication booklet that holds the CW 20/21 project's overview, information sharing strategy, provider engagement survey outcomes, and provider agency listening tour outcomes.
+The communication booklet, the Advisory Committee agendas, the PowerPoint presentations, and the meeting minutes are all available through the links below.

 The CW20/21 Project informed the the new ACS Prevention Services contracts that launched in July 2020, the ACS Foster Care and Residential Services Concept Paper (November 2019), and the ACS Foster Care and Residential Services RFP that ACS expects to release in Spring 2021.

 On Tuesday, March 2, 2021 at 2:30pm, ACS held a virtual public information session in preparation for the forthcoming Foster Care and Residential Services Request For Proposals (RFP).
 The goals of the public information session were to: